 1. Executive summary 3 2.
-Introduction ε 2.1.
-Interests of ERA in this topic 6 2.1.
-2.1.
-2. Taking into account the industry-driven OSDM (previously known as Full Service Model initiative - B2B platform for ticketing) 3 3.
-Comparative assessment of OSDM with decisions of the Competition Authorities, national court judgments under unfair trade law, the RPR Regulation and the TAP TSI c 3.1.
+Introduction 6 2.1.
+Interests of ERA in this topic 6 2.1.2 1.
+Merging TAF and TAP TSIs to ensure consistency of RU/IM communications and provisions for real-time data according to the revised rail passenger rights regulation 7 2.1.2 Taking into account the industry-driven OSDM (previously known as Full Service Model initiative - B2B platform for ticketing) 8 3.
+Comparative assessment of OSDM with decisions of the Competition Authorities, national court judgments under unfair trade law, the RPR Regulation and the TAP TSI 9 3.1.
 Methodology 9 3.2.
-Competition law decisions and national court judgments under unfair trade law g 3.3.
+Competition law decisions and national court judgments under unfair trade law 9 3.3.
 Requirements of the Rail Passenger Rights Regulation (RPR Regulation) 12 3.4.
 Requirements from the TAP TSI 14 3.5.
 Comparison of the RPR Regulation and OSDM 15 3.6.
-Business and technical rules of the TAP TSI and OSDM 16 3.6.
-L. Comprehensive and transparent journey planning 19 3.6.
-2. Full content 19 3.6.
-3. Independent journey planning 20 3.7.
-OSDM specification not compatible with technical requirements in the TAP TSI 21 3.7.
-L. Comparison of use cases for OSDM and the TAP TSI 21 3.8.
+Business and technical rules of the TAP TSI and OSDM 16 3.6.2 1.
+Comprehensive and transparent journey planning 19 3.6.2 2.
+Full content 3.6.3 3.
+Independent journey planning 20 3.7.
+OSDM specification not compatible with technical requirements in the TAP TSI 21 3.7.2 1.
+Comparison of use cases for OSDM and the TAP TSI 21 3.8.
 Comparison of the architecture of OSDM and the TAP TSI 27 3.9.
-Risks of the integration of OSDM in European Legislation 32 3.9.
-L. Architectural risks 33 4.
+Risks of the integration of OSDM in European Legislation 32 3.9.2 1.
+Architectural risks 33 4.
 Conclusions 35 4.1.
 Architecture and the access to booking interfaces 35 4.2.
-Required measures for the possible integration of OSDM as an ERA Technical Document into European legislation 37 5.
-ANNEX 1 - Decisions of Competition Authorities and national court judgments under unfair trade law 39
+Required measures for the possible integration of OSDM as an ERA Technical Document into European legislation 5.
+ANNEX 1 - Decisions of Competition Authorities and national court judgments under unfair trade law